baghdasaryan/codeGolf/die-harder/README.md

        (fill-jug 0) ] } )

-Each of your `t` solutions must present the final states of the jugs and a sequence of instructions that achieve the solution.
+Each of your `t` solutions must present the final states of the jugs and a sequence of moves, in order, that achieve the solution.
 Minor variations to the above format are ok.

 Extra credit if your code produces optimal (shortest number of moves, fewest pours, etc.) solutions and you can prove so.
-You may present proofs in commentary with your code; acceptance of a proof is at our sole discretion.
+You may present proofs in commentary with your code; acceptance of a proof is at our sole discretion, as is judgment of clarity and elegance.

-You might unit-test your code on inputs like the following:

-    capacities = [3 5 7],    k = any integer from 0 through 15
-    capacities = [3 5 7 11], k = any integer from 0 through 26

 Include instructions for running your code if it's non-obvious (as in, "how exactly do I run this bit of INTERCAL?").